Enter password to view case study

 Overview

-The copilot is not a chatbot.
-It's the AI layer embedded across Aurora's platform.
-It lives inside the workflows of brokers and underwriters, surfacing intelligence where decisions happen.
+The copilot is part of the AI layer embedded across Aurora's platform.
+It lives inside the workflow of senior underwriters, surfacing intelligence where decisions happen.
+We deliberately chose "copilot" over "autopilot."
+The AI does not make decisions, it prepares the underwriter to make better ones.

 The constraint from day one: under FCA regulation, the AI can surface information but cannot give advice.
 It can tell an underwriter a rebuild cost is 40% below comparable properties.
 It cannot say to increase it.
 Every piece of AI-generated copy in the platform had to respect that boundary.